MicrosoftDocs/win32/desktop-src/Fsrm/accessing-classification-properties.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: 'E057898F-72A0-4AB0-BE88-4C1BE6B2B5DE'
+ms.assetid: E057898F-72A0-4AB0-BE88-4C1BE6B2B5DE
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'file-server-resource-manager'
+ms.technology: file-server-resource-manager
 ms.tgt_platform: multiple
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Accessing Classification Properties

-Enumerating FSRM classification properties is easily done using the [**FsrmClassificationManager**](fsrmclassificationmanager.md) object.
+Enumerating FSRM classification properties is easily done using the [**FsrmClassificationManager**](/windows/previous-versions/FsrmTlb/?branch=master) object.

 All interfaces required to access and manage properties are defined in SrmLib.dll found in the System32 directory of Windows Server 2008 R2 and later.
 This library will have to be added as a reference to projects that attempt to interface with the classification infrastructure.
 All the relevant interfaces are in the **Microsoft.Storage** namespace.

 -   [Querying classification property definitions](#querying-classification-property-definitions)
 -   [Retrieving a classification property by name](#retrieving-a-classification-property-by-name)